Career Overview

 General office support workers:

-• Prepare correspondence, reports, statements, forms, presentations, applications and other documents from notes or dictaphone
+- Prepare correspondence, reports, statements, forms, presentations, applications and other material

-• Respond to telephone, in person or electronic enquiries or forward to appropriate person
+- Respond to telephone, in-person or email enquiries, or forward them to the appropriate person

-• Maintain and prepare reports from manual or electronic files, inventories, mailing lists and databases
+- Maintain and prepare reports from files, inventories, mailing lists and databases

-• Process incoming and outgoing mail, manually or electronically
+- Process incoming and outgoing faxes and mail, manually or electronically

-• Assist with administrative procedures such as budget submissions, contracts administration and work schedules
+- Help with administrative activities such as budget submissions, contract administration and work schedules

 Earnings